luong-vinh/Gating-types-for-Residual-Networks/README.md

 - Highway: T(x) * H(x) + (1 - T(x)) * x
 - Myway: T(x) * H(x) + C(x) * x.

 I use almost the same configuration as the authors of ResNet used.
+However, in the case of 56-layer network, Highway and Myway gates' losses become very big initially with momentum.
+I have to switch to ADAM instead.
 The errors (%) of each gate type on the test set are as followed:

 Gate type | n = 3 (20 layers) | n = 9 (56 layers)
 :---: | :---: | :---: |